Dorothy Tarrant Fellowship

 Image

 The Dorothy Tarrant Fellowship is a recently inaugurated fellowship, set up to commemorate the contribution of a pioneering figure in UK classics.
 The Fellowship is awarded to scholars from universities outside the UK with research interests in any field of classical studies.
 The successful candidate is expected to spend a minimum of six weeks at the Institute.
 Applicants are invited to make a proposal for an event or training activity to be carried out at the ICS during their stay.
 Proposals for events or activities that engage with UK-based classical researchers and/or the national and international subject community are particularly welcome.
-Fellows receive an allowance of £5000 toward the cost of travel and accommodation.
+Fellows currently receive an allowance of £6000 toward the cost of travel and accommodation.

 A list of previous holders of the Dorothy Tarrant Fellowship is available here.